First Nations University of Canada: Academics

 Although it is called the FNUniv and is recognized as a university by the Saskatchewan Government, the institution is actually a federated college of the University of Regina, and degrees earned at the institution are conferred by the University of Regina.
 The enabling legislation is The University of Regina Act.
 FNUniv is open to students of all cultures and nationalities and is not restricted to those of First Nations descent.

-Aboriginal programs
+Indigenous programs

-The university designed special programs in partnership with Aboriginal communities to meet the human resource needs of Aboriginal communities in areas such as health, education and the environment – examples include its National School of Dental Therapy, Nursing and Health Studies programs.
-A special first-year bridging programs for Aboriginal students is provided, with Aboriginal Elders present on campus to provide social supports.
-FNUniv offers a comprehensive career services program to meet the vocational problems of Aboriginal students.
+The university designed special programs in partnership with Indigenous communities to meet the human resource needs of Indigenous communities in areas such as health, education and the environment – examples include its National School of Dental Therapy, Nursing and Health Studies programs.
+A special first-year bridging programs for Indigenous students is provided, with Indigenous Elders present on campus to provide social supports.
+FNUniv offers a comprehensive career services program to meet the vocational problems of Indigenous students.